dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

     - Imagine training an AI algorithm in pattern recognition of these fingerprints of normative signaling programs.
+      - For example, such AI programs might scan video, audio, semantic and tactical signals from conversations to be capable of identifying when a person exploited knowledge of norms to induce the activation of neurolinguistic triggers within another person intentionally.
+In this example, the AI program would not simply detect generally that the person intended this trigger to be artificially activated, but specifically, around which semantic/linguistic concepts the triggering revolved and, perhaps, what information the person intended to gain via artificial neurolinguistic stimulation.
+        - Triggering is neurolinguistic technique that hooks into aspects of normative signaling.
       - This program might make inferences related to one or more of the following from sociophysical input regarding an individual or a social group: